Mozra-the-great/Mozra-the-great/README.md

 I’m **Moritz**, from Stuttgart, Germany.
 I am currently doing my apprenticeship in IT.
 Welcome to my GitHub!

-> *To be completely honest, I barely have a clue about programming, so most of the stuff that might end up here sooner or later is probably 100% AI-Slop™.*
+To be completely honest, I barely have a clue about programming, so most of the stuff that might end up here sooner or later is probably 100% AI-Slop™.

 ### 🛠️ Hardware & Homelab

 When it comes to hardware, though, I know a thing or two.
-Maybe not enough that you should blindly trust my guides or docs — but it’s definitely enough for a bit of tinkering and general chaos. 👉👈
+Maybe not enough that you should blindly trust my guides or docs, but it’s definitely enough for a bit of tinkering and general chaos. 👉👈

 If you like browsing through half-baked ideas, documentation, experiments, and AI-assisted nonsense: Have fun exploring!